react-easier/spreado/README.md

 };
 ```

 The snake-case named functions are placeholders.
 The result of data fetching gets shared by `useSomeDataQuerySpreadOut` and gets re-visited by `useSomeDataQuerySpreadIn`.
 The fallback value of the shared result is specified by the second param of `useSpreadIn` in case that there is not yet any result fetched.
-It's worth noting that returns of the 2 functions contain binded helpers of the fetched data.
+Notice that both returns contain the binded helpers for the fetched data, which can help operate the fetched data like refetching later as needed.
 In terms of state managing, the benifit is, again, it's straightforward and avoids boilerplate.
 In terms of data fetching, the benifit is, it avoids quite amount of work on preparing a same set of fetching params in different components, especially when the params are coupled more or less with presentational logics in any of the components.

 ### Initialization